About NC Licensing

 Will my SP II license ever need to be renewed?

 Yes.
 The renewal process ensures that professional school personnel (SP II license holders) continually update their professional knowledge and technical competencies.
 Each license holder is responsible for knowing and satisfying license renewal requirements.
 Failure to renew a license may make an individual ineligible for employment.
 North Carolina SP II licenses are issued with five-year dating cycles.
 At the end of a five-year cycle, the license holder must apply to the Department of Public Instruction for renewal by submitting documentation verifying that renewal has been earned.
 Update or Renew Your License.

 What is the Praxis II?

 Praxis II Subject Assessments measure knowledge of specific subjects that K–12 educators will teach, as well as general and subject specific teaching skills and knowledge.
 Before you register for a test, confirm our state testing requirements.

 Are there testing requirements for my initial license?

-Currently, the NC Department of Public Instruction requires qualifying Praxis II scores to accompany initial teaching license applications for students who major in elementary education or special education.
-Effective July 1, 2014, all completers of an approved teacher education program must pass identified (Praxis II and/or Pearson) licensure tests.
+Yes, all completers of an approved teacher education program must submit identified Praxis II and/or Pearson licensure tests scores for inclusion with an initial teaching license application.
 This is a licensing requirement, not a graduation requirement.
 Be sure to confirm our state testing requirements before you register for a test.
-Mail or fax your qualifying scores (originals or legible, unaltered copies) to the CEAP licensure specialist.
+See Praxis II and Pearson Tests.
+Mail or fax your scores (originals or legible, unaltered copies) to the CEAP licensure specialist.